 "Very nice.
 I'm sure your village appreciates having a healer around.
 We have a few elders that are good at medicine, but none of them speak with spirits.
 We're more of a moon revering kind of clan."
 Siku chuckled, as if it wasn't obvious from all the lunar motifs adorning the village.

-"Huh… fishing has been kind of sparse these past few days.
-I'll ask my family about it; I'm sure they would love the opportunity to catch a big fish like that.
-If it's good eating, we could even cook it!"
+“Yeah!
+I'll ask my family about it; I'm sure they would love the opportunity to catch that monstrosity.
+I bet we could even cook it!
+A fish that size could feed multiple families!”

 "For me?"